atxwang/atxwang.github.io/_posts/ea_essay.md

 given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to well-read humanist outsiders.
 EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what makes it seem [cold, ghoulishly detached](https://thespinoff.co.nz/politics/08-04-2019/in-search-of-a-way-to-do-good-that-amounts-to-more-than-feeling-good), [neoliberal](https://jacobin.com/2023/01/effective-altruism-longtermism-nick-bostrom-racism).

-everyone agrees that a plurality of society's smartest young people should not be striving for lives as consultants or weapons engineers, and until something better comes along (ie. a tota
+everyone agrees that a plurality of society's smartest young people should not be striving for lives as consultants or weapons engineers, and until something better comes along (ie. a total restructuring of higher education), EA seems like the best way to achieve that.

 **EA at its best is altruistic networking**
 -